xrucka/kodi-gpio-pseudodpms/README.md

 ## Logic outline
-As the Raspberry PI is not the only SBC running LibreELEC, I decided not to use the PI-speciffic libraries.
+As the Raspberry PI is not the only SBC running LibreELEC, I decided not to use the PI-specific libraries.
 Thus, this addon uses GPIO subsystem accessed via /sys/class/gpio with individual exported GPIO pins.

-## Instalation
+## Installation
 First, create corresponding addon zip file
 ```
  git clone https://github.com/xrucka/kodi-gpio-pseudodpms.git ./script.service.gpio-pseudo-dpms